Michigan "swamp gas" UFO reports: Reactions

 The Air Force denied reports that it had scrambled jets to chase a UFO.

 On March 28, Hynek's swamp gas theory prompted then-Michigan Congressman (and future president) Gerald R. Ford to call for a thorough Congressional investigation of "the rash of reported sightings of unidentified flying objects in southern Michigan".
 Ford issued a second release on April 3.

 On March 29, papers speculated on a psychological explanation.

-Life Magazine covered the case in its April issue and in May, CBS Reports with Walter Cronkite covered the Michigan sightings.
+The case was covered in the April issue of Life and in May, CBS Reports with Walter Cronkite covered the Michigan sightings.

 Congressional hearing

-On April 6, Hynek testified before the House Armed Services Committee alongside Air Force Secretary Harold Brown and Bluebook chief Major Hector Quintanilla.
-Reading a statement 'certainly not dictated by the Air Force', Hynek broke with organization and suggested some aspects of UFOs merited serious study.
+On April 6, Hynek testified before the House Armed Services Committee alongside Air Force Secretary Harold Brown and Blue Book chief Major Hector Quintanilla.
+Reading a statement "certainly not dictated by the Air Force", Hynek broke with organization and suggested some aspects of UFOs merited serious study.
 On July 13, Hynek appeared on The Merv Griffin Show.

 In 1966, Congress heard testimony from James Ferguson that the sightings were under investigation by the Aerial Phenomena Branch of the Foreign Technology Division at Wright Field.

 Aftermath and legacy

 Multiple journalistic organizations listed the UFO sightings as a top-ten story for 1966 in Michigan.

 Hynek later argued the topic merited serious study.
 In a 1968 testimony before a House committee, he recalled "I do not feel that I can be labeled a flying saucer 'believer'-my swamp gas record in the Michigan UFO melee should suffice to quash any such ideas".
 Hynek recalled in his 1972 book: "Swamp gas became a household word and a standard humorous synonym for UFOs.
 UFOs, swamp gas, and I were lampooned in the press and were the subjects of many a delightful cartoon (of which I have quite a collection)."

-In 1977, Hynek served as a consultant to the Steven Spielberg UFO blockbuster Close Encounters of the Third Kind.
-The film features a police chase of UFOs along the border of Indiana-Ohio which is dismissed at an Air Force press conference.
-Hynak had a cameo in the completed film.
+In 1977, Hynek served as a consultant to the Steven Spielberg UFO blockbuster film Close Encounters of the Third Kind.
+The film features a police chase of UFOs along the Indiana-Ohio border, which is dismissed at an Air Force press conference.
+Hynek had a cameo in the film.

 In 1984, Hynek recalled the incident in an interview with Omni.

 The phrase swamp gas became increasingly associated with skepticism of government conclusions.
-In 1969, the term swamp gas was used derisively to express doubt about Project Bluebook.
+In 1969, the term swamp gas was used derisively to express doubt about Project Blue Book.

 John A. Keel described the sightings as beginning "The Great Wave of March 1966".

-Frank Manor's death in 1983 saw the publication of retrospectivs about the sightings.
+Frank Mannor's death in 1983 saw the publication of retrospectives about the sightings.

-1990 saw the creation of Swamp Gas Visits the United States of America, an educational computer game about an alien named "Swamp Gas".
+In 1990, an educational computer game was released about an alien named "Swamp Gas" titled Swamp Gas Visits the United States of America.